 - WooCommerce restaurant websites Hungry customers need a quick way to select multiple foods to build their meals.
 It would be strange to send them to a separate page to choose the quantities and variations of each food they require.

 - Technical or non-visual products If your products don't need big product images (or maybe they don't need images at all!), then why waste space?
 Instead, use a WooCommerce list products plugin to show more products per page.
 You can also display extra product information to help people make quick buying decisions.

 - WooCommerce wholesale stores Wholesale buyers are already familiar with your products and want a quick one-page order form layout.
 They don't want to waste time visiting a separate page for each product they wish to order.

 - 'Build your own' products If you're selling custom gift boxes, hampers, or other 'build-your-own' products then customers need to bulk-select multiple items and add them to the cart together.

-Think carefully about the type of products in your store, and whether they'll sell best with the default layout or a WooCommerce product list view.
+Think carefully about the type of products in your store, and whether they'll sell best with the default layout or a WooCommerce list products view.

-3 ways to get a WooCommerce product list view
+3 ways to get a WooCommerce list products view

-If you're still reading, then you've probably realised that you need a WooCommerce product list view.
+If you're still reading, then you've probably realized that you need a WooCommerce list products view.
 The next step is to find out the best way to get one.
 There are a few options: